Search

 • In serious cases, the court can change the Contact arrangement or take additional measures in the best interests of the child.

-• A Supervised Contact Arrangement (BOR) can be used as an intermediate step where social workers supervise the handover.
+• A Supervised Contact Arrangement (BOR) can be used as an intermediate step where social workers supervise the handover, so that the transition for the child runs more smoothly.

 Non-payment of child maintenance